SEED Property Group – Annette Patterson

 As a whole the “hipster” 78704 zip code doesn’t fare well on the scale of walkability, scoring only 57 out of 100, but there are pockets of the 78704 that are a walker’s dream (especially on the weekends when parking in this area can be a nightmare).
 In the area south of Oltorf between South 5th Street and South Congress you’ll find a foodie’s paradise.
 Everything from gourmet donuts to delicious Thai—and margaritas on practically every street corner—is found on this little stretch of real estate.

-East v.
-West
+East vs. West

 It’s often hard to distinguish the hip from the hipper in Austin, but Central East Austin has been gaining buzz not only for the uber-cool restaurants and bars taking hold of East 6th Street but also as a biker’s paradise by day.
-By night, this is the place to be when the streets come alive with excitement.
+By night, this neighborhood is the place to be when the streets come alive with excitement.

 When you’re in the mood for something quieter, on the west side of Austin Tarrytown is a perennial walker’s favorite with its wide sidewalks, winding streets and mature trees.
 You can’t beat the views of Lake Austin, and the chance of running into local celebrities is another draw of this established neighborhood.